(CNN)Traveling through Nigeria’s Port Harcourt International Airport any time soon? Sorry for your luck.

 Remarkably, Port Harcourt didn’t even appear on last year’s worst airports list.

 There were quite a few repeat offenders on this year’s list though, as well as some notable omissions.

-Saudi Arabia’s Jeddah King Abdulaziz International Airport held onto its position as world’s second worst airport.
+Saudi Arabia’s Jeddah King Abdulaziz International Airport held onto its position as the world’s second-worst airport.

 Voters were annoyed by the chaotic, crowded, unclean airport — particularly within the Hajj terminal.

 “From smoking in non-smoking areas to the bathroom odor wafting out into the lounges, few people sang praises after spending time here,” said Sleeping in Airports.